BashaarJavaid/BashaarJavaid.github.io/README.md

 ## Important Notes

-- For user GitHub Pages sites (username.github.io), the content must be in the main branch
 - All static assets (images, etc.) should be placed in the `public` folder
-- The site uses no basePath in the configuration since it will be served from the root domain
+- The site uses the `basePath` configuration in `next.config.js` to handle GitHub Pages paths
+- Remember to update the `basePath` in `next.config.js` if you change your repository name

 ## Built With